+'''

 NOTE: On some products, you must press the fn key in combination with the action key.

+'''

+'''

 Table 2-8 Action keys and their descriptions

+'''

-lcon Description Launches the Windows emoji keyboard for select applications.
+lcon Description : Launches the emoji keyboard for select applications.
 Decreases the screen brightness incrementally as long as you hold down the key. ✻ Increases the screen brightness incrementally as long as you hold down the key.
 Turns the keyboard backlight off or on.
 On select products, you can adjust the brightness of the keyboard backlight.
 Press the key repeatedly to adjust the brightness from high (when you first start up the computer), to low, to off.
 After you adjust the keyboard backlight setting, the backlight will revert to your previous setting each time you turn on the computer.
 The keyboard backlight will turn off after 30 seconds of inactivity.
 To turn the keyboard backlight back on, press any key or tap the touchpad (select products only).
 To conserve battery power, turn off this feature.

-lcon Description 4 0 Mutes or restores speaker sound. ┫- Decreases speaker volume incrementally while you hold down the key. ┫+ Increases speaker volume incrementally while you hold down the key. ₽⊘ Mutes the microphone. ∢ ∢ Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ▶ Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD.
-Plays the next track of an audio CD or the next section of a DVD or a BD. $\langle \rangle$ Opens HP Hubs Launcher, where you can open HP apps such as HP Command Center, OMEN Gaming myHP, and HP Palette, depending on your computer model.
-For more information, see HP Hubs Lau (select products only) on page 13.
+lcon Description 4 0 Mutes or restores speaker sound. ┫- Decreases speaker volume incrementally while you hold down the key. ◀ + Increases speaker volume incrementally while you hold down the key. ₽⊘ Mutes the microphone. ⊲ ⊲ Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD.
+Plays the next track of an audio CD or the next section of a DVD or a BD. $\langle\!\langle\rangle\!\rangle$ Opens HP Hubs Launcher, where you can open HP apps such as HP Command Center, OMEN Gaming Hub, and myHP depending on your computer model.